-- Build a diverse and highly skilled workforce to support the growing regenerative medicine economy in California - Deliver a roadmap for access and affordability of regenerative medicine for all California patients As the field of regenerative medicine continues to grow, more treatment opportunities will present themselves to the community and eventually these will occur outside of the specialized academic centers.
-CIRM is committed to focused and deliberate actions to ensure that we serve a diverse patient community, and to provide access to clinical trials and to future approved treatments for these communities.
-While the aforementioned creation of healthcare infrastructure will further this goal, it will also require that we develop additional pathways to building strong communication channels, understanding, and a trusting relationship between the scientific community, healthcare providers and patients and general community.
+- Build a diverse and highly skilled workforce to support the growing regenerative medicine economy in California - Deliver a roadmap for access and affordability of regenerative medicine for all California patients

+As the field of regenerative medicine continues to grow, more treatment opportunities will present themselves to the community, and eventually these will occur outside of the specialized academic centers.
+CIRM is committed to focused and deliberate actions to ensure that we serve a diverse patient community, and to provide access to clinical trials and approved treatments for these communities.
+While the aforementioned creation of healthcare infrastructure will further this goal, it will also require that we develop additional pathways to building strong communication channels, understanding, and a trusting relationship between the scientific community, healthcare providers, patients, and general community.
 To accomplish this, we need to gain a better understanding of diverse views, cultures and perspectives of the various communities related to healthcare.
 We need to understand where regenerative medicine fits in their lives.
-We need to educate and develop a diverse workforce to be a part of this emerging field, and in bringing in this diverse perspective, we will enhance our understanding and this will help us to better serve the community.
-In addition, CIRM has been funded through Proposition 14, to develop approaches to increase access and affordability to the transformative treatments that it funds and the aforementioned considerations are critical to these efforts as well.
-Build a Diverse and Highly Skilled Workforce The rapidly advancing regenerative medicine field provides myriad opportunities for broad participation in its growth but the increasing scale and sophistication also raises the risk of it leaving many stakeholder groups behind.
-As the regenerative medicine field matures, it is incumbent upon us to train the next generation of researchers, leaders and innovators.
-There is a growing demand for education and experience requirements while a dearth of reliable pathways to gain practical, hands-on experience.
-CIRM is uniquely positioned to address this need.
+We need to educate and develop a diverse workforce to better serve the community.
+In addition, CIRM has been funded through Proposition 14 to develop approaches to increase access and affordability to the transformative treatments that it funds and the aforementioned considerations are critical to these efforts.

+Build a Diverse and Highly Skilled Workforce

+The rapidly advancing regenerative medicine field provides myriad opportunities for broad participation in its growth but the increasing scale and sophistication also raises the risk of leaving many stakeholder groups behind.
+As the regenerative medicine field matures, it is incumbent upon us to train the next generation of researchers, leaders, and innovators.
+CIRM is uniquely positioned to address this need by providing reliable on-ramps that facilitate career entry at multiple levels.
 CIRM, in its continued commitment to building education and training programs, will have the opportunity to build a diverse, highly skilled regenerative medicine workforce.
 CIRM has created "on-ramps" to pursue further training or careers in the regenerative medicine field.
-There is an opportunity to create additional on-ramps, providing access for those from other fields of specialty, to rapidly advance in regenerative medicine career pathways such as manufacturing, clinical research, treatment delivery or patient navigation25.
+There is an opportunity to create additional on-ramps, providing access for those from other fields of specialty, to rapidly advance in regenerative medicine career pathways such as manufacturing, clinical research, treatment delivery or patient navigation.